ForgeRock/id.me-auth-tree-node/README.md

 In this section you will add ID.me as a Remote Identity Provider and add it to newly created CoT.

 * `Realms` > `Dashboard` > `Configure SAMLv2 Provider` > `Configure Remote Identity Provider`
-* `URL where metadara is located`: Copy and paste url below
+* `URL where metadata is located`: Copy and paste url below
   * __Note: It is recommended to download ID.me's metadata, remove the Signature Section and manually upload.__
     * `Production`: https://api.id.me/saml/metadata/provider
     * `Sandbox`: https://api.idmelabs.com/saml/metadata/provider